viraj-kabbur/user_manuals/teacher/class-with-global-citizenship-assignment.md

 ### **Step 1 - Choose a Subject**

 We have been given 14 Subjects to choose from.
 These subjects contain various assignments.
-The Teacher can choose any one subject and then go ahead and choose an assignment.
+The Teacher/Professor can choose any one subject and then go ahead and choose an assignment.
 Let's say for this example we chose Human Geography.

 <figure><img src="../.gitbook/assets/image (5).png" alt=""><figcaption></figcaption></figure>

 ### Step 2 - Choose an assignment

 These are the various assignments in the subject of Human Geography.
-The Teacher can choose any one.
-Suppose we chose <mark style="background-color:red;">Be born in a country with the smallest population</mark> (number 1 from top) In order to assign this assignment the teacher has to press the + button located on the right side.
+The Teacher/Professor can choose any one.
+Suppose we chose <mark style="background-color:red;">Be born in a country with the smallest population</mark> (number 1 from top) In order to assign this assignment the Teacher/Professor has to press the + button located on the right side.

 <figure><img src="../.gitbook/assets/image (6).png" alt=""><figcaption></figcaption></figure>